kclopp/pyNetEng/README.md

 ## Telnet scripts
 pyTelRt0.py uses Telnet to remote into a Cisco Router to make CLI configurations pyTelSw0.py uses Telnet to remote into a Cisco Switch to make CLI configurations

+## SSH scripts
+Sof far in my SSH scripts I've been using netmiko